-Below, you’ll find 23 of the most practical menstrual cup tips we could come up with—everything from what size to choose, how to clean gunk from air holes to the best place to empty your cup and what to do when you have to empty your cup in a public toilet.
+Below, you’ll find 23 of the most practical menstrual cup tips the Ruby Cup team could come up with—everything from what size to choose, how to clean gunk from air holes to the best place to empty your cup and what to do when you have to empty your cup in a public toilet.

 We've learned a lot over our years of use - and so will you.